 To honor Det.
 Cookie and to carry forth the positive momentum of her work, a group of community leaders and volunteers formed the Friends of Det.
 Cookie Chess Park (FDCCP) and began work on a permanent chess park and community gathering space.

-Our vision is to create a small public park where chess can be played on built-in chess tables and on a giant in-ground chess board.
+Our vision was to create a small public park where chess can be played on built-in chess tables and on a giant in-ground chess board.
 This park is meant to be an outdoor destination for her club as well as the greater community to learn, play and observe chess together in Rainier Beach, Seattle, WA.
 Our mission is to improve the health and wellbeing of children and families in Rainier Beach through the game of chess.

 Chess Park Objectives & Community Impact

 According to the Seattle 2035 Comprehensive Plan, Rainier Beach has the highest risk of displacement and lowest access to opportunity of any neighborhood in the City.
 We also carry the perception of a high-crime neighborhood.
 This has especially taken its toll on our young people–who have suffered the loss of two teens to gun violence in just the last year.
-However, Det.
-Cookie’s Chess Club has been making a difference.
+However, Detective Cookie’s Chess Club has been making a difference.

 Milestones and Grants Received